 Does Mickey and Minnie’s Runaway Railway Have Boarding Groups and the Virtual Queue?

-My guess is that Disney will not use the Boarding Group system on both Rise of the Resistance and Mickey and Minnie’s Runaway Railway at the same time.
+At the moment Disney does not want to use the Boarding Group system on both Rise of the Resistance and Mickey and Minnie’s Runaway Railway at the same time.
 Letting guests get in line here will eat up some of their time while waiting for a return to Rise of the Resistance and will help Hollywood Studios with its current capacity problem.

-We can’t imagine Disney would want them in two separate boarding group queues for two different attractions at the same time.
+We can’t imagine Disney would want them in two separate boarding group queues for two different attractions at the same time under normal circumstances.

 While the two attractions do both use the same basic ride system, Rise of the Resistance is a much more complicated attraction, and we don’t expect the same technical issues and long delays here.
 Mickey and Minnie’s Runaway Railway is also not going to be as popular, and there won’t be as much of a need to use boarding groups.